Demolition (professional wrestling): Post-WWF

 Demolition teamed with One Man Gang in the 28-team King of Trios tournament held by Chikara during the weekend of February 29 and March 1 and 2, 2008 in Philadelphia, Pennsylvania.
 While losing the three-man tournament they did win the Tag Team gauntlet.

 On November 13, 2010, Demolition appeared at WrestleRage VIII in Villa Park, Illinois with POWW Entertainment.
 They beat the team of Picture Perfect for the POWW Tag Team titles, but quickly lost them after the first match to the team of Trevor Blanchard and Black Iron.

 On May 21, 2011, Demolition reunited at Full Impact Pro's debut iPPV In Full Force.
 Their match against Tony DeVito and Ralph Mosco went to a no contest when local commentator and manager Larry Dallas came out and said his men wanted revenge.
 The ring was stormed by Manu, Sami Callihan, Blain Rage and Joey Attel.
 Demolition, Devito and Mosco managed to clear the ring and beat Dallas to end the show.

 On September 16, 2012, Demolition returned to Chikara, taking part in the tag team gauntlet match at the 2012 King of Trios tournament, from which they were eliminated by their old WWF rivals, The Powers of Pain.

-In 2013, Demolition are set to perform for the eastern Canadian independent promotion XWA.
-The former champions are scheduled to make appearances in Saint John (June 6), Fredericton (June 7), Miramichi (June 8), and Bathurst (June 9).
+In 2013, Demolition were set to perform for the eastern Canadian independent promotion XWA.
+The former champions were scheduled to make appearances in Saint John (June 6), Fredericton (June 7), Miramichi (June 8), and Bathurst (June 9).

 In November 2013, their Demolition Decapitation finishing move was rated the 7th greatest Tag Team Finisher of all time.

 In July 2016, Eadie and Darsow were named part of a class action lawsuit filed against WWE which alleged that wrestlers incurred traumatic brain injuries during their tenure and that the company concealed the risks of injury.
 The suit is litigated by attorney Konstantine Kyros, who has been involved in a number of other lawsuits against WWE.
 The lawsuit was dismissed by US District Judge Vanessa Lynne Bryant in September 2018.

 On May 6, 2017, Demolition wrestled their last match as a tag team.
-Eadie retired from wrestling later that year.
+Both Eadie and Darsow retired from wrestling later that year.